 A Little Bit About Bruce

 Bruce Kemp is an internationally known, award-winning writer and photographer.
 He has covered everything from fine dining in Europe to the America’s Cup and voyages through the Northwest Passage.
 He has also been the editor of Travel A La Carte, Sailing Canada and SailOntario.
 His previous books include: The Complete Travel Writer, the Ports Cruising Guide to Lake Erie and Lake St. Clair, the 2006 update to the Ports Cruising Guide to the Rideau Canal, the recent Weather Bomb 1913: Life and Death on the Great Lakes and the novel: The Fugitive’s Son.
-Bruce taught his craft for more than twenty years starting at Lambton College, George Brown Collage, Okanagan College and the Centre for Arts and Technology (Okanagan).He is currently working on a documentary project about the history of navigation and is one of this year’s judges for the Travel Media Association of Canada’s annual national travel photo competition.
+Bruce taught his craft for more than twenty years starting at Lambton College, George Brown College, Okanagan College and the Centre for Arts and Technology (Okanagan).He is currently working on a documentary project about the history of navigation and is Chief Judge for the Travel Media Association of Canada’s annual national travel photo competition.

 Awards And Recognition